RECOM-Regulated-Ecosystem-Model/py_f2recom/README.md

 - Major change is the replacement of Basemap by cartopy as the former is deprecated in Python 3.
 - Further, FESOM2 mesh structure changed and so did some part of the evaluation scripts...

+**You can use the provided .yml file to set up your conda environmental with the necessary packages**